AVS Security Requirements

 1.14 Your device SHALL protect local Amazon software from unauthorized access, such as on-device MITM attacks or display hijacking.

-1.15 Your device SHALL implement a hardware controlled microphone "MUTE" capability, if there is a dedicated "MUTE" indicator to protect the privacy of the customer.
-Certain devices based on display (e.g. tablets), Hard-to-reach (e.g. Smoke Alarms, Ceiling Fans) or similar may be exempted from this requirement.
-Any exception to this requirement should be obtained from Amazon in advance.
+1.15 Your device SHALL implement both a hardware-based microphone on/off control and a dedicated microphone status indicator to protect the privacy of the customer.
+Certain display-based devices, such as tablets, or hard-to-reach devices, such as smoke alarms and ceiling fans, may be exempted from this requirement.
+Contact Amazon to obtain exceptions to this requirement in advance.

 1.16 Your device SHALL use a chipset that relies on hardware-based security capabilities.